AlibabaCloudDocs/ros/intl.en-US/Best Practices/Website Deployment/Use an ROS template to deploy WordPress and phpMyAdmin.md

 # Use an ROS template to deploy WordPress and phpMyAdmin

-This topic describes how to use an Resource Orchestration Service \(ROS\) template to deploy WordPress and phpMyAdmin.
+This topic describes how to use a Resource Orchestration Service \(ROS\) template to deploy WordPress and phpMyAdmin.

 ## Background information

 If you do not have the technical abilities to build and manage a website in-house but do have a content management team, you can use an ROS template to manage only a simple website.
 If your website has higher requirements for customization, availability, and scalability, you must use a different solution to manage your website.

 The WordPressCluster-phpMyAdmin.ros template that is described in this topic can address high availability and scalability requirements.
-You can use this template to create a stack that contains resources such as VPCs, SLB instances, Auto Scaling groups, ECS instances, and ApsaraDB for RDS instances.
+You can use this template to create a stack that contains resources such as virtual private clouds \(VPCs\), Server Load Balancer \(SLB\) instances, Auto Scaling groups, Elastic Compute Service \(ECS\) instances, and ApsaraDB RDS instances.
 You can also configure Auto Scaling and deploy WordPress and phpMyAdmin to create and configure instances.

 ## Architecture overview